N-A-D/proto/README.md

 ### Overview

-A single-header C++17 signals and slots implementation.
+A dependency free, single-header C++17 signals and slots implementation.

 Signals and slots are a way of decoupling a sender and zero or more receivers.
 A signal contains a collection of zero or more callback functions that are each